nkevy/Cind_ftend/README.md

 Description
 ------------
 The Cind application front end is a react native application.
-The Cind front end connects to the Cind back end via json requests.
+The Cind front end connects to the Cind back end via redux thunk and axios.